What is an intrauterine device (IUD)?

 - Your period may be irregular.

-- Few women may find that their periods are heavier than normal.
-Call your provider if your period stays heavier than normal for a while.
+- Some people may find that their periods are heavier than normal.
+Call your care team if your period stays heavier than normal for a while.

-Most side-effects get better after 3 to 6 months.
-The longer you leave the IUD in place, the more likely any side-effects will lessen or go away, such as spotting or irregular bleeding.
+Most side effects get better after 3 to 6 months.
+The longer your IUD in place, the more likely any side-effects will lessen or go away, such as spotting or irregular bleeding.

 - Your period may be shorter and lighter than before.